-ACX would provide hourly observations of air pollutants emitted by transportation, power generation, industry, oil and gas extraction, volcanoes, and wildfires, as well as secondary pollutants generated from these emissions once they are in the atmosphere.
+ACX will provide hourly observations of air pollutants emitted by transportation, power generation, industry, oil and gas extraction, volcanoes, and wildfires, as well as secondary pollutants generated from these emissions once they are in the atmosphere.

 NOAA’s atmospheric composition monitoring capabilities will be critical as we face increasingly complex and interconnected impacts from climate change and its consequences for the environment and our society.
-GeoXO ACX data would also help understand linkages between weather, air quality, and climate.
+GeoXO ACX data will also help understand linkages between weather, air quality, and climate.

 Improvements Over Current Capabilities

 Currently, NOAA measurements of atmospheric composition changes in the planetary boundary layer from space are limited to one observation per day from polar-orbiting satellites.
 Having an atmospheric composition instrument aboard a geostationary satellite will extend the capability to observe rapidly-changing air quality during the day.
 This can help reduce the adverse impacts of poor air quality, enhancing the protection of ecosystems, and improving human health (e.g., examining how environmental factors relate to patterns of morbidity and mortality).

 Benefits of a Geostationary Atmospheric Composition Instrument

 ACX observations will support several science and operational application areas.
 These application areas will be informed by the GeoXO Imager (GXI) and GeoXO Sounder (GXS) instruments as well.